Lake Wakatipu

 The lake is drained by the Kawarau River, which flows out from the lake's only arm, the Frankton Arm, 8 km east of Queenstown.
 Until about 18,000 years ago the Mataura River drained Lake Wakatipu.
 The Kingston Flyer follows part of the former river bed now blocked by glacial moraine.
-Queenstown is on the northern shore of the lake close to eastern end of its middle section.
+Queenstown is on the northern shore of the lake close to the eastern end of its middle section.
 It has a seiche period of 26.7 minutes which, in Queenstown Bay, causes the water level to rise and fall some 200 mm.

-Lake Wakatipu is renowned for its scenic beauty, as it is surrounded by mountains.
+Lake Wakatipu is known for its scenery and is surrounded by mountains.
 Two mountain ranges, the Remarkables and the Tapuae-o-Uenuku / Hector Mountains, lie along its southeastern edge.
-It is a popular venue for adventure tourism, with skifields, paragliding, bungy jumping and tramping tracks within easy reach.
+It is a common venue for adventure tourism, with skifields, paragliding, bungy jumping and tramping tracks within easy reach.
 A vintage steamboat, the TSS Earnslaw regularly plies its waters.
 Several vineyards are nearby in Gibbston.

 Etymology

 The full original name of the lake is Whakatipu-wai-Māori.
 While the lake lacks an official name, it is generally referred to as "Lake Wakatipu".

 The name is believed to originate from the Waitaha people, who were later displaced by Kāti Māmoe.
 Elders from the modern iwi Ngāi Tahu say that while the name Whakatipu is archaic and its original meaning is a mystery, whaka means causative and tipu means growth.
 Wakatipu could mean "growing bay" if the original was Whakatipu and the h elided as a result of the Southern Māori dialect.
 The dialect is also known for dropping final vowels.
 Waka can also mean 'hollow'.
 Wakatipua or Whakatipua (Canoe/Bay of spirits) have been recorded historically, as has Wakatapu (sacred vessel).

-Whakatipu is also the name of another six unrelated geographical features in the South Island, including Tarahaka Whakatipu, the Harris Saddle at the head of the Routeburn Track; Te Awa Whakatipu, the main Dart River / Te Awa Whakatipu flowing into the lake; Whakatipu Katuka, the Hollyford River and Valley; and Whakatipu Kohurangi, Māori Bay in Pelorus Sound / Te Hoiere, Marlborough.

 A legend says that the lake bed was formed when a giant ogre, Kopu-wai, was burned while lying asleep, leaving only his heart behind, which according to the same legend is the cause of the rhythmic rise and fall of the lake's seiche.
+A variation on that is that Wakatipu is a contraction of Waka (trough) and tipua (enchanted giant), the giant was burnt when the surrounding bush was lit and his breathing causes the seiche.
+Another possibility, if the name was Whakatipu (make grow), is that a defeated group regrew their strength here.

+Whakatipu is also the name of another six unrelated geographical features in the South Island, including Tarahaka Whakatipu, the Harris Saddle at the head of the Routeburn Track; Te Awa Whakatipu, the main Dart River / Te Awa Whakatipu flowing into the lake; Whakatipu Kā Tuka, the Hollyford River and Valley; and Whakatipu Kohurangi, Māori Bay in Pelorus Sound / Te Hoiere, Marlborough.